The

 West

-wide and the sea very often a dead calm expanse of cerulean blue.
+the sea very often a dead calm expanse of cerulean blue.
 But sometimes,

 of course, it's an angry grey expanse of snarling and crashing breakers.